MIDS-scaling-up/v2/week02/labs/README.md

 ibmcloud sl vs create --hostname=test --private --domain=you.cloud --cpu=2 --memory=2048 --datacenter=ams03 --os=UBUNTU_16_64 --san --disk=100 --key=123456
 ```

-Wait for the VM to be create, then SSH into it.
+Wait for the VM to be created, then SSH into it.
 Update the VM and install curl

 	apt-get update